Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: Introduction

 Let us consider an optimization problem where the input is given by $N$ numbers.
 An algorithm for such a problem is called {\em strongly polynomial} (see \cite{gls}), if {\em(i)} it uses only elementary arithmetic operations (addition, subtraction, multiplication, division, and comparison); {\em (ii)} the number of these operations is bounded by a polynomial of $N$ {\em (iii)} if all numbers in the input are rational, then all numbers occurring in the computations are rational numbers of size polynomially bounded in $N$ and the maximum size of the input numbers.
 Here, the size of a rational number $p/q$ is defined as $\lceil \log_2 (p+1)\rceil+\lceil \log_2 (q+1)\rceil$.

 The flow polyhedron is defined on a directed network $G=(V,E)$ by arc capacity and node demand constraints; throughout the paper, $n=|V|$ and $m=|E|$.
-We study the {\em minimum cost convex separable flow problem}: for feasible flows $f$, we aim to minimize $\sum_{ij\in E} C_{ij}(f_{ij})$, where on each arc $ij\in E$, $C_{ij}$ is a differentiable convex function.
+We study the {\em minimum cost convex separable flow problem}: for feasible flows $f$, the objective is to minimize $\sum_{ij\in E} C_{ij}(f_{ij})$, where on each arc $ij\in E$, $C_{ij}$ is a differentiable convex function.
 We give a strongly polynomial algorithm for the case of convex quadratic functions, i.e. if $C_{ij}(\alpha)=c_{ij}\alpha^2+d_{ij}\alpha$ with $c_{ij}\ge 0$ for every arc $ij\in E$.
-We also give strongly polynomial algorithms for Fisher's market with linear and with spending constraint utilities; these problems can be formulated as minimum cost convex separable flow problems, as shown respectively by Shmyrev \cite{Shmyrev09} and by Devanur et al. \cite{Birnbaum11}.
+We also give strongly polynomial algorithms for Fisher's market with linear utilities and with spending constraint utilities; these problems can be formulated as minimum cost convex separable flow problems, as shown respectively by Shmyrev \cite{Shmyrev09} and by Devanur et al. \cite{Birnbaum11}.
+The formulations involve linear cost functions and the function $\alpha(\log \alpha -1)$ on certain arcs.

-These algorithms are obtained as special cases of an algorithm that works for the general problem setting under certain assumptions.
-We assume that the functions are represented by oracles (we provide the specific details later), and further we are provided two black-box subroutines.
-We give a strongly polynomial algorithm in the sense that it uses only basic arithmetic operations, oracle calls and subroutine calls; the total number of these operations is polynomial in $n$ and $m$.
-We then verify our assumptions for convex quadratic objectives and the Fisher markets, and show that we can obtain strongly polynomial algorithms for these problems in the first sense.
+These algorithms are obtained as special implementations of an algorithm that works for the general problem setting under certain assumptions.
+We assume that the functions are represented by oracles (the specific details are provided later), and two further black-box oracles are provided.
+We give a strongly polynomial algorithm in the sense that it uses only basic arithmetic operations and oracle calls; the total number of these operations is polynomial in $n$ and $m$.
+We then verify our assumptions for convex quadratic objectives and the Fisher markets, and show that we can obtain strongly polynomial algorithms for these problems.

-Flows with separable convex objectives are natural convex extensions of minimum-cost flows with several applications as matrix balancing or traffic networks, see \cite [Chapter 14]{amo} for further references.
+Flows with separable convex objectives are natural convex extensions of minimum-cost flows with several applications such as matrix balancing or traffic networks, see \cite [Chapter 14]{amo} for further references.
 Polynomial-time combinatorial algorithms were given by Minoux \cite{Minoux86} in 1986, by Hochbaum and Shantikumar \cite{Hochbaum90} in 1990, and by Karzanov and McCormick \cite{Karzanov97} in 1997.
 The latter two approaches are able to solve even more general problems of minimizing a separable (not necessarily differentiable) convex objective over a polytope given by a matrix with a bound on its largest subdeterminant.
 Both approaches give polynomial, yet not strongly polynomial algorithms.

 In contrast, for the same problems with linear objectives, Tardos \cite{Tardos85,Tardos86} gave strongly polynomial algorithms.
 One might wonder whether this could also be extended to the convex setting.
 This seems impossible for arbitrary convex objectives by the very nature of the problem: the optimal solution might be irrational, and thus the exact optimum cannot be achieved.